Renovate or Rebuild: Choosing the best option for your family

 8. How long will a rebuild take?

-The time it takes to renovate a home versus knocking down and rebuilding depends on several factors, including the scope of the project and the materials used.
+The time it takes to renovate a home versus knocking down and rebuilding depends on the scope of the project, the materials used and of course, who is managing the project.

-The timeline for a knockdown and rebuild project can vary depending on factors such as the availability of building materials and labour, weather conditions and council approvals.
-A complete knockdown and rebuild project can take anywhere from 8-12 months to complete.
+A complete knockdown and rebuild can take anywhere from 8-12 months to complete.
+The timeline can vary depending on the availability of building materials and labour, weather conditions and council approvals.

 9. How will your life be affected?
 The renovation toll.